Cornbread With A Kick!

 Non-stick vegetable oil spray

-Place rack in middle of oven.
+Place rack in the middle of the oven.
 Set 10” cast-iron skillet on a rimmed baking sheet in the oven and preheat the oven to 400 degrees F.

 Once the oven is preheated, remove the skillet from the oven and lightly coat with the non-stick spray.
 (Don’t be like me and forget the skillet is very hot and touch the handle…grrrr.)
 Scrape in the batter (it should sizzle on contact and stay slightly mounded in the center).
 Return the skillet to the oven on the baking sheet.
 Bake until the top is golden brown and springs back when gently pressed, about 35-45 minutes.
 Let cool 10 minutes before serving.